YW-Zhang94/CNN_Classification_Earthquake_Collapse_Explosion/README.md

 list.error contains events have different labels between human and CNN in the original training \
     1st column is original human label \
     2nd column is event name \
     3rd, 4th, and 5th columns are output of CNN with majority voting.
-There are represent possibilities of earthquake, collapse, and explosion, respectively. \
+They represent possibilities of earthquake, collapse, and explosion, respectively. \
     6th column is new label after manually checking \
     7th column is 0 (remove) and 1 (keep)